Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The PetFusion Wall Mounted Cat Scratching Post is our premium choice scratching post for large cats, and it will provide your pet with a huge area to scratch as well as a place to lounge around.
 It stands 76-inches tall and includes wall brackets so you can securely mount it in the corner of the room.
 The platforms are 24-inches square, so your cat should have plenty of room to lounge around on the bottom, middle, or top platform.
 It has a sisal rope wrapping to provide your cat with a durable scratching surface and is rated to hold up to 65 pounds.

-The only thing we didn’t like about the PetFusion was that it’s extremely heavy, and you will need to fasten it to the wall, so it may not be suitable for people that rent their homes.
+The only thing we didn’t like about the PetFusion was that it’s quite heavy, and you will need to fasten it to the wall, so it may not be suitable for people that rent their homes.

 Pros